Justices signal they'll OK new abortion limits, may toss Roe

 A decision is expected by late June, a little more than four months before next year’s congressional elections, and could become a campaign season rallying cry.

-Mark Sherman and Jessica Gresko, The Associated Press.
+Story by Mark Sherman and Jessica Gresko.
 Associated Press writer Parker Purifoy contributed to this report.